Practical hybrid decoding scheme for parity-encoded spin systems: DISCUSSION

-Many researchers have developed sophisticated versions of the weighted BF (WBF) to incorporate reliability information of the hard decisions into the BF algorithm.
-See details in Refs.\cite{khoaletrungNewDirectionLow,kennedymasundaThresholdBasedMultibit2017} , and references therein.
-Alternatively, there is another approach to incorporate soft information.
-For example, Wadayama et al. proposed the Gradient Descent Bit Flipping (GDBF) algorithm \cite{wadayamaGradientDescentBit2010}.
+Many researchers have developed sophisticated versions of the weighted BF (WBF) to incorporate reliability information of the hard decisions into the BF algorithm (see details in Refs.\cite{khoaletrungNewDirectionLow,kennedymasundaThresholdBasedMultibit2017} and references therein).
+Alternatively, there is another approach to incorporating soft information.
+For example, Wadayama et al. have proposed the gradient-descent bit-flipping (GDBF) algorithm \cite{wadayamaGradientDescentBit2010}.
 They are based on modifications to the inversion function that may improve decoding performance, though this comes at the cost of increased decoding complexity.
 For example, the inversion functions employed in the BF, WBF, and GDBF algorithms are formally written as

 and